cboling-zz/codeSize/README.md

                         the file report.
 Default is 64K.
         -m|--maxLines   Maximum number of output lines per report/sub-report for sections that may have many.
 Default is 100.
-        -v|--verbose    Enable verbose output
+        -o|--output     Output CSV filename for cleaned map.
+Default is "" (no CSV output) -v|--verbose    Enable verbose output
         -?|--help       Print out help text